-Celebrating World Kindness Week 2021 with Snapchat and City Year Los Angeles
+Snapchat and City Year Los Angeles celebrate World Kindness Week

 Earlier this month our Los Angeles Civic Engagement Team teamed up with our partners at Snapchat for World Kindness Week 2021!
 Over the course of three days, our team supported 580 Snapchat volunteers in both virtual and in-person service projects that will benefit over 1,200 students in Los Angeles and Inglewood.
 Keep reading for a closer glimpse into the projects and how these two organizations were able to come together through service.

-For the in-person portion of the service days, volunteers gathered at Snapchat headquarters to build out “Student Wellness Kits” for 500 students at Frank D. Parent Elementary School, one of City Year L.A.’s newest partnerships in Inglewood Unified School District.
-Each wellness kit was composed of three major components assembled by volunteers: new school supplies such as folders, index cards, white boards and crayons, hygiene packs containing supplies like hand sanitizer and floss, and an interactive recreational activity – colorful moon sand that kids can make from scratch!
+For the in-person portion of the service days, volunteers gathered at Snapchat headquarters to build out “student wellness kits” for 500 students at Frank D. Parent Elementary School, one of City Year Los Angeles’s newest partnerships in Inglewood Unified School District.
+Each wellness kit was composed of three major components assembled by volunteers: new school supplies such as folders, index cards, white boards and crayons, hygiene packs containing supplies like hand sanitizer and floss and an interactive recreational activity – colorful moon sand that kids can make from scratch!
 Each pack also had personalized pencil pouches and multiple messages of encouragement, hand-crafted by volunteers.

 Thank you so much again to the team at Snapchat for collaborating with us for another successful World Kindness Week.
 We are so grateful for your continued partnership, and the excitement and genuine passion your team has for supporting students in their academic journey.